-Before leaving Rosemary's Barn for the day all volunteers should enter their departure time on the sign-in sheet in the kitchen and collect all their personal belongings.
+Before leaving for the day all volunteers should enter their departure time on the signin sheet at the Farrier's shed.

 LEADER RESPONSIBILITIES

 The primary responsibility of the leader is to control the horse.
 The side walker(s) will monitor and assure the rider's safety.
 The assigned leader should take the horse from the barn to the mounting ramp.
 With the instructor's approval it may be appropriate that the rider leads the horse or assists with leading, in which case the leader should walk beside the rider ensuring that they are at all times in control of the horse.
 Once the rider is mounted, the leader should make sure that everyone is ready before leading the horse forward.
 Similarly, the leader should always ensure that the rider and side walkers are ready before resuming movement from a standstill.